The Energy-Efficient Home: How All Your Systems Rely on Each Other

 In addition to helping the homeowner, creating an energy-efficient home also helps the environment.
 Generating the electricity to operate HVAC equipment, lighting, appliances, etc., generally uses nonrenewable resources such as coal, natural gas and oil.
 Applying energy-efficient principles conserves natural resources and helps reduce the negative effects of our fossil fuel use by operating on the same service quality, but with reduced energy inputs and emissions.

 Interested in applying a whole-house systems approach to your home?
 To learn more about the energy-efficient home and for expert advice on home heating and cooling systems, contact Black Diamond Plumbing & Mechanical today.
-We have been proudly serving Chicagoland and its surrounding neighbors with superior service and high-quality products since 1999.
+We have been proudly serving our community with superior service and high-quality products since 1999.